athalhammer/danker/README.md

    $ for i in $(./script/get_languages.sh); do ./danker.sh "$i"; done
    $ for i in $(./script/get_languages.sh); do ./danker.sh "$i" -b; done
    ```
-* Compute PageRank on the english version of Wikibooks:
+* Compute PageRank on the English version of Wikibooks:

    ```bash
    $ ./danker.sh en --project books